baremaps/openstreetmap-vecto/README.md

 ## Contributing

-As a lot remains to be done, contributions are welcome.
+As a lot remains to be done, contributions and feedbacks are welcome.